ghcdr/updatehub-docs/docs/quick-starting-with-raspberrypi3.md

 ```
 bitbake updatehub-image-base
 ```

+!!! info "Information"
+	The generate image process can take a good time, it is dependent directly of the host resources.

 Now it's time to record the image in the SD card.
 Then in a terminal go to this
 directory: